mkcatgithub/datasciencecoursera/README.md

 # datasciencecoursera
-A part of class project
+A part of class project.